 Enhance your presentation

 Audio and video narrations help turn a plain set of slides into a standalone course that is ideal for self-studying.
-In this article, we’ll demonstrate how to import ready narrations or record voice-overs and videos with iSpring Presenter, which works as a PowerPoint add-in.
+In this article, we’ll demonstrate how to import ready narrations or record voice-overs and videos with iSpring Suite, which works as a PowerPoint add-in.
 The tool combines slides and presenter video in a customizable player, and converts your video presentation to online mobile-ready formats.

 - Add one audio/video narration for each slide;